What is AI red teaming? Beyond AI doomerism: Navigating hype vs. reality in AI risk

 • Emergence.
 Model behavior is induced rather than explicitly constructed.
 The model produces results that are not directly related to any one mechanism in the model.

 • Homogenization.
-Homogenization means that a wide range of applications could be powered by a single generic learning algorithm.
+Homogenization means a wide range of applications could be powered by a single generic learning algorithm.
 The same underlying method is used in many domains.
 The Stanford Institute HAI paper stated that almost all state-of-the-art natural language processing (NLP) models are adapted from one of only a few foundation models.

 Examples of foundation model applications

-Foundation models are fine-tuned to create apps.
+• GPT-n series.
 GPT-3 and GPT-4 have become the basis for many applications in the short time they've been around, with ChatGPT being the most notable.
 A paper from researchers at OpenAI, OpenResearch and the University of Pennsylvania posited that GPTs -- the AI model -- exhibit qualities of general-purpose technologies.
 General-purpose technologies, such as the steam engine, printing press and GPTs, are characterized by widespread proliferation, continuous improvement and the generation of complementary innovations.
-These complementary technologies can work with, support or build on top of the GPT.
+These complementary technologies can work with, support or build on top of general-purpose technologies like GPTs.
+The paper's findings showed that with access to an LLM, about 15% of all worker tasks in the U.S. could be completed significantly faster at the same level of quality.

-One example of a foundation model is Microsoft's Florence, which is used to provide production-ready computer vision services in Azure AI Vision.
+• Florence.
+Another example of a foundation model is Microsoft's Florence, which is used to provide production-ready computer vision services in Azure AI Vision.
 The application uses the model to analyze images, read text and detect faces with prebuilt image tagging.

+• Swedish LLM.
 Sweden is attempting to build a foundational LLM for all major languages in the Nordic region: Danish, Swedish, Icelandic, Norwegian and Faroese.
 It would be used primarily by the public sector.
 The Swedish consortium running the project has gained access to the supercomputer Berzelius, along with hardware and software help from Nvidia.
 The model is still in development, but early versions are available on Hugging Face.

 Opportunities and challenges of foundation models